alreich/abstract_algebra/docs/rings_and_fields.rst

 Rings and Fields have a single set of elements, but have two binary operations on those elements.
 This section provides examples of Ring and Field construction.
-See the previous section, “Definitions”, for definitions of these algebraic structures
+See the section, “Definitions”, for definitions of these algebraic structures

 Internal Representation of Rings & Fields
 -----------------------------------------